maxdemaio/music/src/content/blog/audo-file-speed-slow.md

 ### Deleting User Created Loops

 If you'd like to delete your loop, navigate to `/Audio/Apple Loops/User Loops/`.
 Your loop should be there.
 Go ahead and delete it!
 Once the loop library re-indexes, it should be gone.
+If you want to manually trigger a re-index, go into the normal "Sound Packs" dropdown menu.
+At the very bottom there's an option to re-index all loops.

 ## Flex Tool